 We are starting our list with the most powerful 7.1-channel internal sound card of all time: the ASUS Essence STX II.
 It is an audiophile-grade industry-leading sound card, which comes at a hefty price.

-The software controls of the sound card are pretty straight forward and offer controls for the output selection, mixer, effects, and some predefined DSP modes.
-The channels can be configured to operate in the virtual 7.1 mode while providing a great customization experience.
+The software controls of the sound card are pretty straightforward and offer controls for the output selection, mixer, effects, and some predefined DSP modes.
+The channels can be configured to operate in the virtual surround sound 7.1 mode while providing a great customization experience.
 There are four ranges for the headphone amplification and they should be chosen accordingly to prevent damage to the headphones (or your ears).

 Overall, this audiophile sound card provides staggering audio quality with a major focus on music quality.
 No doubt, this is easily one of the best sound cards for music, as well as gaming, but it is pricey, but then if you want the best sound you might be expecting that.

 As all things should be, quality doesn’t come cheap.
 And if you’re looking to pair this with one of the best headphones, consider buying only the best audiophile headphones to maximize the quality of the audio output.